 Vacancies

-Required for September Start
+Required for immediate start

-PCD5 - Grade 5, SCP6 - £13.05 per hour- 13 hrs per week, potentially all day Wednesday and Friday, but could be Wednesday morning and Thursday afternoon.
+PCD5 - Grade 5, SCP6 - £13.05 per hour- 13 hrs per week, All day Thursday and Friday.

 Essential Attributes